KoFish/userconfsh/README.md

 userconfsh
 ==========

+This tool is created to making it easier to manage and use git repositories that contains "dot files" such as `.xinit`, `.bashrc`, `.nvimrc` and so on.
+By using userconfsh you can choose which files to install and apply diffs to each file as you install them.

-This is a collection of shell scripts that takes a `repo configuration file`, which contains a git-url to a repo with a `install.conf` file.
+To be more technical this is a collection of shell scripts that takes a "repo configuration file", which contains a git-url to a repo with a `install.conf` file.
 Based on that install-file it then puts the files in the repo at specified places from the users root catalogue.
 If the file it tries to install already exists the user can choose to generate a set of diffs that will be applied in the future when trying to install that particular file (when the repo has been updated for example.

 Usage
 -----